Louisiana Wetland Restoration & Cultural Immersion

-Our work will primarily focus on wetland restoration as we strive to reach our goal of planting 5,000 Cypress trees and Bulrush grasses from December, 2025 through 2026.
-This work will include planting cypress trees and wetland grasses, erosion mitigation, habitat restoration including invasive plant and debris removal.
+Our work focuses primarily on wetland restoration and will include planting cypress trees and wetland grasses, erosion mitigation, habitat restoration including invasive plant and debris removal.
 Depending on need and the interests of the university service partners, this work could also include supporting home rebuilds, food banks, shelters, and after school programs.
-The wetland restoration work includes an educational workshop presented by local experts that explain the land loss issues facing Southern Louisiana and how that affects the whole Mississippi watershed.

-We are doing important work that makes a difference, but we also take the time to appreciate the rich culture of SouthEast Louisiana and New Orleans: Funky brass bands, Jambalaya, old growth cypress, a soulful culture that lives a rigorous joy with grit and resilience in the face of it all!
+We are doing important work that makes a difference, but we also take the time to appreciate the rich culture of Southeast Louisiana and New Orleans: Funky brass bands, Jambalaya, old growth cypress, a soulful culture that lives a rigorous joy with grit and resilience in the face of it all!

-Lodging Options
+Trip Options

 The Merry Green Marvel